ketkiambekar/MySQL-project-public-library/README.md

 This folder contains the following:

 1) Problem Statement : It defines the original problem.
+2) Relational Schema: This is the relational schema diagram of the public library database as defined in the problem statement.
-2) User Guide: Constains explanations and working project screenshots.
+3) User Guide: Constains explanations and working project screenshots.
-3) Create_Table.sql : Queries to create tables.
+4) Create_Table.sql : Queries to create tables.
-4) Populate_Table.sql: Queries to populate tables.
+5) Populate_Table.sql: Queries to populate tables.
+6) Insert_Queries_Generator.xlsx: Spreadsheet used to generate insert queries.
-5) Program_queries.sql: Queries mentioned in Deliverable 3 Problem statement.
+7) Program_queries.sql: Queries mentioned in Deliverable 3 Problem statement.
-6) mylib.py: Python code for front end.
+8) mylib.py: Python code for front end.

 ## Instructions to run
 1) Clone this repository on your computer.